epakhomov/bdconfig/README.md

-The configuration patterns should be used as yaml files with Black Duck detect.Black Duck will look for a configuration application.yml in the current working directory, or a ./config subdirectory.
+The configuration patterns should be used as yaml files with Black Duck detect.
+Black Duck will look for a configuration application.yml in the current working directory, or a ./config subdirectory.
 If it exists, it will read property values from it.